 - Upon completion of the application, the parent will be notified immediately of the credit decision.

 - a.
 If your credit is denied, stop here.*

 - b.
 If approved, go to Step 2.

-- If you, the parent, are approved for the Direct PLUS Loan, Complete the Loan Agreement (Master Promissory Note) at www.studentloans.gov.
+- If you, the parent, are approved for the Direct PLUS Loan, you must complete the Loan Agreement (Master Promissory Note) at www.studentaid.gov.

-- Click on the Start Button next to the PLUS MPN for Parents and Complete all four section of the application.
+- Click the Start Button next to the PLUS MPN for Parents and complete all sections of the application.

-* If a parent is denied the credit, the student may be eligible for an additional unsubsdized loan.
+*If a parent is denied the credit, the student may be eligible for an additional Direct Unsubsidized Loan.
 Freshmen and sophomores may receive up to an additional $4,000 for the year; juniors and seniors may receive up to an additional $5,000 for the year.